sf-wdi-21/Racing_Game_Project/README.md

 #WDI: First Project

 ###Workflow & Submission
+Full project requirements and instructions are [here](https://github.com/sf-wdi-18/notes/blob/master/projects/project_1.md)! _Read that entire document before writing a line of code._
 This file is where you will document your project.
-Full project requirements and instructions are [here](https://github.com/sf-wdi-18/notes/blob/master/projects/project_1.md)!

 * Fork this repository.
 * Clone this repo, the `Project_1_TTT` repo, from *your* gitHub account onto your computer.